jiteshsaini/robotics-level-2/README.md

 Building upon the code created in <a href='https://github.com/jiteshsaini/robotics-level-1'>Robotics Level 1</a>, this repository contains code to interface the robot with additional hardware such as PiCamera, transistors (for switching 12V high brightness LEDs), Ultrasonic Distance Sensor and Speaker (for text to speech)

-The code for interfacing the additional hardware is placed in the respective folders inside 'earthrover' directory.
+The code for interfacing the additional hardware is placed in the following respective folders inside 'earthrover' directory:-

 - camera_lights
 - range_sensor
 - speaker

-Further, created a Web GUI or Web Control Panel of the robot.
-Using this panel, user can interact with the robot and control its hardware.
+Further, created a Web GUI or Web Control Panel for the robot.
+Using this panel, user can interact with the robot and control its hardware through a browser.

-Brief overview of the code is as follows:-
+Brief overview of the code present in this repository is as follows:-

 <table>
  <thead>